jdgamble555/adv-firestore-functions/README.md

 }
 ```

 **Maps** and **Arrays** are useful when you want to do complex searching, depending on what your constraints are.
 They do require more space on your documents and database size, but do not create any additional documents.
-Obviously searching is still limited to firestore's limits, but you can now use something similar to **startsWith()**, if it were a real function.
+Obviously searching is still limited to firestore's limits.

 *Front-end:* This will depend on your implementation, but generally, you will use something like the following code:

 ```typescript
 let id = firebase.firestore.FieldPath.documentId();
 const col = `_search/COLLECTION_NAME/COLLECTION_FIELD`;

 db.collection(col).orderBy(id).startAt(term).endAt(term + '~').limit(5);
 ```
-I will eventually make a front-end package for vanilla js or angular.
-You can search mulitple fields at the same time by combining the promises or combineLatest, for example, and sorting them on the front end with map.
-It will automatically index the correct fields and collection names.
-Use **term** to search.
-I would also recommend using a **debounceTime** function with **rxjs** to only search when you quit typing.
+On the front-end you could theoretically combine searches for searching several collections at once, separate queries by commas or spaces, or even group documents by relevance by the number of times the documents with the same foreign key id (your source document) appear.
+However, I would suggest indexing using **maps** or **arrays** for some more advanced features.

-If you are using **map** or **array**, you may have something like this:
+If you are in fact using **map** or **array**, you may have something like this:

 ```typescript
 const col = `_search/COLLECTION_NAME/COLLECTION_FIELD`;

 db.collection(col).where('_terms.' + term, '==', true); // map
 db.collection(col).where('_terms', 'array-contains', term); // array
 ```